BY: FR. FRANK MORRISEY, OMI, Ph.D., JCD

 Fr.
-Morrisey is professor, canon law, Saint Paul University, Ottawa, Canada.
+Morrisey is professor of canon law, Saint Paul University, Ottawa, Ontario.

 For reprint permission, contact Betty Crosby or call (314) 253-3477.